miczki/miczki/index.md

 # Welcome to Mikołaj Mielczarek's Resume Page

-I am a logistics multi-instrumentalist, so far I have worked both in forwarding and transport as well as in the areas of warehouses and production logistics.
-Lately due to COVID affecting manufacturing companies I worked for I changed my career path to manage eCommerce projects.
+For 10 years I was a logistics multi-instrumentalist, so far I have worked both in forwarding and transport as well as in the areas of warehouses and production logistics.
+In 2021 due to COVID affecting manufacturing companies I worked for I changed my career path to manage eCommerce projects.
 When you think about it logistics and project management have a lot in common and I use my previous experience in new exciting areas.
 Always had the customer-first approach.
 In a team, I prefer to multiply than divide.

 ## How to contact me